How to Become an Airline Pilot in 2025

 This one is critical.
 This allows a pilot to flying in conditions of low visibility.

-This has rating has a written test and a checkride.
-The steps are typically similar to a private pilot, but a lot less hours.
+This has rating has ground school, a written test and a checkride.

 Multi-Engine rating

-This rating allows pilots to fly with more than one engine as suggested by the name.
+This rating allows pilots to operate an aircraft with more than one engine.
 There is a checkride but no written exam.

 Complex endorcment